sanheensethi/notes/Trees/BinaryTree/Readme.md

         return max(leftHeight,rightHeight) + 1;
     }
 ```

+# Variations of Height of Binary Tree : From 10 to 12

 ## 10. Balaced Binary Tree

 - Balaced Tree : abs(leftHeight - rightHeght) <= 1 for every node.